 EdChoice Scholarship: Information for Districts

-EDCHOICE STUDENT APPLICATION SYSTEM IS Closed
+EDCHOICE STUDENT APPLICATION SYSTEM will Be open

 Public school districts play a crucial role in the application process of the EdChoice Scholarship Program.
 Once participating private schools submit EdChoice scholarship applications into the secure online application system, the public school districts review the applications to confirm whether or not the students meet the eligibility criteria.